How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Step-by-Step Guide

 Resolving Hands-Free vs Stereo Profile Issues

-One of the most common problems occurs when Windows connects your earbuds using the hands-free profile instead of the stereo audio profile.
+One of the most common problems is Windows connecting earbuds via the hands-free profile instead of stereo.
 This results in poor audio quality and mono sound.

 Accessing Sound Control Panel